 I’ve used it a few times this past winter and can this thing put out heat!
 It keeps my kitchen and living room nice and toasty no matter how bitter it is outside.

-The tank holds 1.9 gallons of kerosene which is enough to keep it running from ten to twelve hours.
+The tank holds 1.9 gallons of kerosene which are enough to keep it running from ten to twelve hours.

 All in all, it’s a safe and economical machine that’s gotten me out of several chilly, electricity free nights.